multi-learn/summit/docs/source/tutorials/example2.rst

 Example 2 : Understanding the hyper-parameter optimization
 ==========================================================

-If you are not familir with hyper-parameter optimization, see :base_doc:`Hyper-parameters 101 <tutorials/hps_theory.html>`
+If you are not familiar with hyper-parameter optimization, see :base_doc:`Hyper-parameters 101 <tutorials/hps_theory.html>`

 Hands-on experience
 -------------------